jhu-arch/arch-tutorial/index.rst

 Rockfish Cluster Software Guide
 ###############################

-The Advanced Research Computing at Hopkins (ARCH) –formerly known as MARCC– is a shared computing facility at Johns Hopkins University that enables research, discovery, and learning, relying on the use and development of advanced computing.
+The Advanced Research Computing at Hopkins (`ARCH`_) –formerly known as MARCC– is a shared computing facility at Johns Hopkins University that enables research, discovery, and learning, relying on the use and development of advanced computing.
+ARCH administers state of the art high performance computing resources, manages highly reliable data storage, and provides outstanding collaborative scientific support to empower computational research, scholarship, and innovation.

-ARCH is supported by:
+`ARCH`_ is supported by:

   |pic1| |pic2| |pic3|